Back to Blog

 The Bottom Line

 Format follows function.
 Define what success looks like before choosing how to get there.
+And remember that the right answer might be a sequence of formats, not a single one.

-hackathonsdesign sprintsacceleratorsprogram design
+hackathonsdesign sprintsacceleratorsventure studiosprogram design

 Want to discuss your innovation challenge?